google/compare_gan/compare_gan/src/multi_gan/README.md

 ## Datasets

 The following provides an overview of the datasets that were used.
-Corresponding .tfrecords files are available [here](todo).
+Corresponding .tfrecords files for all custom datasets are available [here](todo).

 ### Multi-MNIST

-All Multi-MNIST datasets are available [here](todo).
 In these dataset each image consists of 3 (potentially overlapping) MNIST digits.
 Digits are obtained from the original dataset (using train/test/valid respectively), re-scaled and randomly placed in the image.
 A fixed-offset from the border ensures that digits appear entirely in the image.

 #### Independent